venkatesh87/asianfusion.online/README.md

 #### Create EC2 Instance Profile

-If you need a new EC2 instance, run `create-ec2-instance-profile.sh`
+If you need a new EC2 instance profile, run `create-ec2-instance-profile.sh [profile-name]`

 See `iamInstanceProfile` config in `app.json`

+If you need to remove an EC2 instance profile, run `remove-ec2-instance-profile.sh [profile-name]`

 ## Instructions and Script Usages